lezsakdomi/elte-mester-crawler/README.md

 This script is intended to download the data from the hardly usable <https://mester.inf.elte.hu> to make later processing easier.
 It fills up the `dl` directory with the gathered data.

+The included Makefile contains a rule for creating the `szintek` folder, which organises temas in szints using symlinks.

 ## Directory structure
 The `dl` directory gets filled up with the following contents:
 - `dl`